 Wooster is a medium-sized city located in the state of Ohio.
 With a population of 26,749 people and 11 constituent neighborhoods, Wooster is the 56th largest community in Ohio.

-Unlike some cities, Wooster isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wooster are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wooster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wooster is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Wooster who work in office and administrative support (13.15%), sales jobs (8.88%), and food service (7.76%).

 In addition, Wooster is a college town.
 There are a lot of students in Wooster attending college, and as a result Wooster provides a number of services, amenities and opportunities geared to the needs and activities of students.